buschtoens/ember-event-helpers/README.md

 ### Combining Helpers

-You can nest the helpers:
+You can nest the helpers (recommended):

 ```hbs
 <button {{on "click" (prevent-default (stop-propagation this.onClick))}}>